slamice/wri/hipsters/chapter07.md

 And like that soon we faded awkwardly into a crowd of awkwards.

-I noticed Gaby, Dock's ex was in the crowd.
+I noticed Gaby, Prof's ex was in the crowd.

 "Hi Gaby" I said.
 Her tan skin complemented her polka dotted apron skirt.
 The grey white collared shirt accented the two ear piercings per ear.
 The contract of white socks with black shoes flattered her.
 Her spanish short hair was in a bob, and long eye lashes held tightly to her real ones.